Nicholas I, Emperor of All Russia

 Nicholas (leaning against his mother) with his parents and siblings in 1800; Credit – Wikipedia

 Four months after his birth, Nicholas’ grandmother Catherine II (the Great), Empress of All Russia died and his father succeeded her as Emperor.
 His grandmother had taken away Nicholas’ two older brothers Alexander and Constantine to raise them in her apartments.
 Now Nicholas’ parents would be able to oversee his upbringing.
 For the first seven years of his life, Nicholas was under the care of his governess, the Russian noble Countess Charlotte Karlovna Lieven.
 Countess Lieven had previously been entrusted with the education of Nicholas’ sisters but with the death of his grandmother, the countess would also be responsible for Nicholas and his younger brother Michael.
-When Nicholas was four-years-old, Matvey Ivanovich Lamsdorf, an army general, was appointed as his tutor.
+When Nicholas was four years old, Matvey Ivanovich Lamsdorf, an army general, was appointed as his tutor.
 General Lamsdorf stayed with Nicholas for seventeen years.

 Nicholas as a boy, circa 1808; Credit – Wikipedia

 Since Nicholas’ widowed mother Maria Feodorovna had been entrusted by her husband with the upbringing and care of their two younger sons Nicholas and Michael, Alexander I abstained from any influence on the upbringing of his younger brothers.
 Maria Feodorovna’s greatest concern regarding Nicholas was his enthusiasm for the military, an influence from his father Paul.
 Nicholas only excelled in his military studies, particularly military engineering and fortification.
-Later in life, Nicholas was horrified by his ignorance and made attempts to rectify the gaps in his education.
+Later in life, Nicholas was horrified by his ignorance and attempted to rectify the gaps in his education.

 In the autumn of 1814, Nicholas and his younger brother Michael visited Berlin, then in the Kingdom of Prussia.
 There he met Princess Charlotte of Prussia, the eldest daughter of King Friedrich Wilhelm III of Prussia and Luise of Mecklenburg-Strelitz.
 It was love at first sight.
 In November 1815, arrangements were made for nineteen-year-old Nicholas to marry seventeen-year-old Charlotte to strengthen the alliance between Russia and Prussia.
 Nicholas’ brother Alexander I had no surviving children but Nicholas was not expected to inherit the Russian throne as his elder brother Grand Duke Constantine Pavlovich was the heir.
 Charlotte was glad that she would not be the empress and would be able to live away from palace intrigues.